imsandeepk/imsandeepk/README.md

 ## About Me

-Hello, world! 👋 I'm Sandeep, a Developer who is also intrested in Personal Finance.
+Hello, world! 👋 I'm Sandeep, a Developer who is also interested in Personal Finance and Machine learning.
 I believe in the power of technology to make a positive impact on the world, and I'm excited to be a part of this incredible journey.

 ## 🌱 What I'm Learning